Granville - Jersey (St Helier)

 Ferries to Jersey

-No ferry operators currently provide a car ferry between Granville and Jersey (St Helier)
+No, ferry operators currently do not allow cars to travel on sailings between Granville and Jersey (St Helier).

 More routes than anyone else.